INDIANAPOLIS — On pure talent alone, Colt Lyerla should be one of the highest-rated tight ends in this year's class.

-Lyerla is a former five-star high school prospect who landed at Oregon and showed his skills immediately by catching seven passes, five of them for touchdowns as a freshman.
+Lyerla is a former five-star high-school prospect who landed at Oregon and showed his immediate skill by catching seven passes and an incredible five of them for touchdowns as a freshman.
 He added seven more scores (six receiving, one rushing) as a sophomore, earning honorable mention Pac-12 in 2012.

 Everything pointed to a bust-out, sky's-the-limit junior season in 2013.

 And that's when Lyerla's college career came crashing down.
 He left school in October for "personal reasons," and it later came out that Lyerla was charged with unlawful possession of cocaine, a charge to which he later pleaded guilty.

 NFL teams are well aware of the charges and certainly will pepper Lyerla with questions, as the media did Thursday.
 Lyerla said he has hit rock bottom, having spent a night in jail for his crime, and now is trying to focus on proving to NFL teams at the scouting combine that he has matured.